armbian/documentation/docs/contribute/datacenter.md

 - **If you are already an Armbian GitHub organization member** — open the [board-maintainers team page](https://github.com/orgs/armbian/teams/board-maintainers) and click **Request to join**.
 A team maintainer reviews and approves it.
-- **If you are not an organization member yet** — every contributor is automatically invited to become a member of the [Armbian organization](https://github.com/armbian), so contribute (e.g. a merged pull request) and accept the invitation that follows.
+- **If you are not an organization member yet** — see [how to become one](index.md#organization-member).
 Once you are an org member, request to join the team as above.

+Organization membership also gives you [Member storage](storage.md) — public SFTP space for sharing test images and packages.

 ## Connect via VPN (Netbird)